kenatiod/MUT/Understanding Machine Understanding.md

 Shieber, S. M. (1994).
 Lessons from a restricted Turing test.
 Communications of the ACM, 37(6), 70-78.

+Thagard, P. (2005).
+Mind: Introduction to cognitive science.
+Cambridge, MA: MIT press.

 Thelen, E., & Smith, L. B. (1996).
 A dynamic systems approach to the development of cognition and action.
 MIT press.

 Tomasello, M. (2003).
 Constructing a language.
 Cambridge, MA: Harvard University Press.

 Turing, A. M. (1950).
 Computing machinery and intelligence.
 Mind, 59(236), 433-460.

+Varela, F. J., Thompson, E., & Rosch, E. (1991).
+The embodied mind: Cognitive science and human experience.
+MIT press.

 Weizenbaum, J. (1966).
 ELIZA—a computer program for the study of natural language communication between man and machine.
 Communications of the ACM, 9(1), 36-45.

+Wilensky, R. (1980).
+Computers, cognition and philosophy.
+Behavioral and Brain Sciences, 3(3), 449-450.

 Yu, C., & Smith, L. B. (2012).
 Embodied attention and word learning by toddlers.
 Cognition, 125(2), 244-262.

 Ziemke, T. (2001).
 The construction of 'reality' in the robot: Constructivist perspectives on situated artificial intelligence and adaptive robotics.
 Foundations of Science, 6(1-3), 163-233.

 #### References for Chapter 3:

+Barsalou, L. W. (2008).
+Grounded cognition.
+Annual Review of Psychology, 59, 617-645.

+Bergen, B. K. (2012).
+Louder than words: The new science of how the mind makes meaning.
+Basic Books.

+Chi, M. T., De Leeuw, N., Chiu, M. H., & LaVancher, C. (1994).
+Eliciting self-explanations improves understanding.
+Cognitive Science, 18(3), 439-477.

+Glenberg, A. M., & Robertson, D. A. (2000).
+Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
+Journal of Memory and Language, 43(3), 379-401.

+Harnad, S. (1990).
+The symbol grounding problem.
+Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

 Huh, M., Cheung, B., Wang, T., & Isola, P. (2024).
 The Platonic Representation Hypothesis.
 In Proceedings of the 41st International Conference on Machine Learning (PMLR 235). arXiv preprint arXiv:2405.07987.

+Keller, H. (1903).
+The Story of My Life.
+New York: Doubleday, Page & Co.

+Landau, B. (1997).
+Language and experience in blind children: Retrospective and prospective.
+In V. Lewis & G. M. Collis (Eds.), Blindness and psychological development in young children (pp. 107-127).
+British Psychological Society.

+Marcus, G. (2018).
+Deep learning: A critical appraisal. arXiv preprint arXiv:1801.00631.

+Ryle, G. (1949).
+The concept of mind.
+London: Hutchinson.

+Searle, J. R. (1980).
+Minds, brains, and programs.
+Behavioral and Brain Sciences, 3(3), 417-424.

 #### References for Chapter 4:

- A. M. Turing, "Computing Machinery and Intelligence," Mind, vol. LIX, no. 236, pp. 433–460, Oct.
-1950.
+Benotti L., Hasan M., Bhattacharyya P., and Weizenbaum J., "Evaluating Dialogue Systems: The Turing Test and Beyond," arXiv:2203.16634, Mar.
+2022.

+Chollet F., "On the Measure of Intelligence," arXiv:1911.01547, Nov.
+2019, Accessed: Apr.
+18, 2023.

+Clark P. et al., "From 'F' to 'A' on the N.Y.
+Regents Science Exams: An Overview of the Aristo Project," arXiv:1909.01958, Sep.
+2019.

+Forbus K. D., "Qualitative Reasoning," in Handbook of Knowledge Representation, Elsevier, 2008, pp. 361–393.

+Geirhos R. et al., "Shortcut Learning in Deep Neural Networks," Nat Mach Intell, vol. 2, no. 11, pp. 665–673, Nov.
+2020.

+Hafner D. et al., "Mastering Atari with Discrete World Models," arXiv:2010.02193, Feb.
+2021, Accessed: Apr.
+18, 2023.

+Harnad S., "The Turing Test is not a trick: Turing indistinguishability is a scientific criterion," ACM SIGART Bulletin, vol. 3, no. 4, pp. 9–10, Oct.
+1992.

+Hernández-Orallo J., The Measure of All Minds: Evaluating Natural and Artificial Intelligence.
+Cambridge University Press, 2017.

+Karpathy A. and Fei-Fei L., "Deep Visual-Semantic Alignments for Generating Image Descriptions," arXiv:1412.2306, Apr.
+2015.

+Kiela D. et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337, Apr.
+2021, Accessed: Apr.
+18, 2023.

- D. Kirsh, "Embodied Cognition and the Magical Future of Interaction Design," ACM Trans.
+Kirsh D., "Embodied Cognition and the Magical Future of Interaction Design," ACM Trans.
 Comput.-Hum.
 Interact., vol. 20, no. 1, pp. 1–30, Apr.
 2013.

-J. Hernández-Orallo, The Measure of All Minds: Evaluating Natural and Artificial Intelligence.
-Cambridge University Press, 2017.

-L. Steels and R. A. Brooks, The artificial life route to artificial intelligence: Building embodied, situated agents.
-Routledge, 2018.

-D. Schlangen, "Language Models as Agent Models: Challenges and Perspectives," arXiv:2212.07676 [cs], Dec.
-2022, Accessed: Apr.
-18, 2023.

-Y. Wilks, "Is There Progress on Talking Sensibly to Machines?," Science, vol. 318, no. 5852, pp. 927–927, Nov.
-2007, doi: 10.1126/science.1149672.

-K. Stenning and M. van Lambalgen, Human Reasoning and Cognitive Science.
-MIT Press, 2012. doi: 10.7551/mitpress/9780262016346.001.0001.

-D. B. Lenat, "CYC: A Large-Scale Investment in Knowledge Infrastructure," Commun.
+Lenat D. B., "CYC: A Large-Scale Investment in Knowledge Infrastructure," Commun.
 ACM, vol. 38, no. 11, pp. 33–38, Nov.
 1995.

-R. Geirhos et al., "Shortcut Learning in Deep Neural Networks," Nat Mach Intell, vol. 2, no. 11, pp. 665–673, Nov.
-2020.

-S. Levine, C. Finn, T. Darrell, and P. Abbeel, "End-to-End Training of Deep Visuomotor Policies," arXiv:1504.00702 [cs], Apr.
+Levine S., Finn C., Darrell T., and Abbeel P., "End-to-End Training of Deep Visuomotor Policies," arXiv:1504.00702, Apr.
 2015, Accessed: Apr.
 18, 2023.

-A. Zadeh, P. P. Liang, S. Poria, P. Vij, E. Cambria, and L.-P. Morency, "Multi-attention Recurrent Network for Human Communication Comprehension," arXiv:1802.00923 [cs], Feb.
-2018, Accessed: Apr.
-18, 2023.

-L. Benotti, M. Hasan, P. Bhattacharyya, and J. Weizenbaum, "Evaluating Dialogue Systems: The Turing Test and Beyond," arXiv:2203.16634 [cs], Mar.
-2022.

-K. D. Forbus, "Qualitative Reasoning," in Handbook of Knowledge Representation, Elsevier, 2008, pp. 361–393.

-P. Clark et al., "From 'F' to 'A' on the N.Y.
-Regents Science Exams: An Overview of the Aristo Project," arXiv:1909.01958 [cs], Sep.
+Lipton Z. C., "The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery.," Queue, vol. 16, no. 3, pp. 31–57, Jun.
+2018.

+Rashkin H., Smith E. M., Li M., and Boureau Y. L., "Towards Empathetic Open-domain Conversation Models: A New Benchmark and Dataset," arXiv:1811.00207, Aug.
 2019.

-A. Karpathy and L. Fei-Fei, "Deep Visual-Semantic Alignments for Generating Image Descriptions," arXiv:1412.2306 [cs], Apr.
-2015.

-D. Hafner et al., "Mastering Atari with Discrete World Models," arXiv:2010.02193 [cs, stat], Feb.
-2021, Accessed: Apr.
+Schlangen D., "Language Models as Agent Models: Challenges and Perspectives," arXiv:2212.07676, Dec.
+2022, Accessed: Apr.
 18, 2023.

-H. Rashkin, E. M. Smith, M. Li, and Y.-L. Boureau, "Towards Empathetic Open-domain Conversation Models: A New Benchmark and Dataset," arXiv:1811.00207 [cs], Aug.
-2019.
+Steels L. and Brooks R. A., The artificial life route to artificial intelligence: Building embodied, situated agents.
+Routledge, 2018.

+Stenning K. and van Lambalgen M., Human Reasoning and Cognitive Science.
+MIT Press, 2012. doi: 10.7551/mitpress/9780262016346.001.0001.

+Turing A. M., "Computing Machinery and Intelligence," Mind, vol. LIX, no. 236, pp. 433–460, Oct.
+1950.

+Wilks Y., "Is There Progress on Talking Sensibly to Machines?," Science, vol. 318, no. 5852, pp. 927–927, Nov.
+2007, doi: 10.1126/science.1149672.

-H. Yong, "The Turing Test is Dead.
+Yong H., "The Turing Test is Dead.
 Long Live the Lovelace Test.," Nautilus, Jun.
 20, 2010.

-S. Harnad, "The Turing Test is not a trick: Turing indistinguishability is a scientific criterion," ACM SIGART Bulletin, vol. 3, no. 4, pp. 9–10, Oct.
-1992.

-F. Chollet, "On the Measure of Intelligence," arXiv:1911.01547 [cs], Nov.
-2019, Accessed: Apr.
+Zadeh A., Liang P. P., Poria S., Vij P., Cambria E., and Morency L. P., "Multi-attention Recurrent Network for Human Communication Comprehension," arXiv:1802.00923, Feb.
+2018, Accessed: Apr.
 18, 2023.

-D. Kiela et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337 [cs], Apr.
-2021, Accessed: Apr.
-18, 2023.

-Z. C. Lipton, "The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery.," Queue, vol. 16, no. 3, pp. 31–57, Jun.
-2018.

-____________________
+________________

 ## Chapter 5 -- Implementing the MUTT